-The increase in our technology and development expenses of \$0.5 million for the three months ended September 30, 2005 as compared to three months ended September 30, 2004 was primarily due to increased payroll and benefit costs of \$0.3 million associated with employee hiring in our technology development and infrastructure support organizations.
-In addition, to support our continued revenue growth during this period, we continued to invest in our website infrastructure which resulted in increased depreciation and hosting service expense of \$0.2 million.
+The increases in our technology and development expenses of \$1.0 million and \$1.4 million for the three and six months ended December 31, 2005 as compared to the same periods in 2004 were primarily due to increased payroll and benefit costs of \$0.8 million and \$1.1 million, respectively, associated with employee hiring in our technology development and infrastructure support organizations.
+In addition, to support our continued revenue growth during these periods, we continued to invest in our website infrastructure, which resulted in increased depreciation and hosting service expenses of \$0.2 million and \$0.3 million for the three and six months ended December 31, 2005, respectively, as compared to the same periods in 2004.

-The increase in our marketing and selling expenses of \$3.0 million for the three months ended September 30, 2005 as compared to three months ended September 30, 2004 was driven primarily by an increase of \$1.6 million in advertising costs related to new customer acquisition and costs of promotions targeted at our existing customer base and an increase in payroll and benefits related costs of \$1.0 million.
-During this period, we expanded our marketing organization and our design, sales and services center.
-At September 30, 2005, we employeed 265 employees in these organizations compared to 219 employees at September 30, 2004.
-In addition, payment processing fees paid to third-parties increased by \$0.4 million during this period due to increased order volumes.
+The increases in our marketing and selling expenses of \$4.5 million and \$7.5 million for the three and six months ended December 31, 2005 as compared to the same periods in 2004 were driven primarily by increases of \$3.3 million and \$4.9 million in advertising costs related to new customer acquisition and costs of promotions targeted at our existing customer base and increases in payroll and benefits related costs of \$0.6 million and \$1.6 million.
+During these periods, we continued to expand our marketing organization and our design, sales and services center.
+At December 31, 2005, we employed 296 employees in these organizations compared to 269 employees at December 31, 2004.
+In addition, payment processing fees paid to third-parties increased by \$0.5 million and \$0.9 million during the three and six months ended December 31, 2005, respectively, as compared to the same periods in 2004 due to increased order volumes.

-The increase in our general and administrative expenses of \$0.4 million for the three months ended September 30, 2005 as compared to three months ended September 30, 2004 was primarily due to increases in payroll related costs resulting from the growth of our finance and human resource organizations as well as increased third party professional fees.
+The increases in our general and administrative expenses of \$1.2 million and \$1.7 million for the three and six months ended December 31, 2005 as compared to the same periods in 2004 were primarily due to increases in payroll related costs of \$0.5 million and \$0.6 million resulting from the growth of our finance and human resource organizations, as well as increased insurance costs and third party professional fees.